 Chandeliers look fantastic in all manner of themes, particularly glamorous and vintage.
-But contrast your chandeliers with natural plants and flowers, and you get something even more distinctive—a stunning fusion of rustic charm and opulent beauty.
-Here’s your guide to making your very own DIY rustic glam chandelier and fern overhang.
+But contrast your chandeliers with natural plants and flowers and you get something even more distinctive—a stunning fusion of rustic charm and opulent beauty.
+Here’s our guide to making your very own DIY rustic glam chandelier and fern overhang.

 What You’ll Need: